Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Experimental Setup

 After obtaining dialogue logs through user simulation, we post-processed the logs by concating the recommendation list given by CRS in each round into a session-level list: $r_\text{session} = \text{concate}(R)$. $r_\text{session}$ is used to evaluate Effectiveness, Diversity, Semantic Relevance, Novelty, and is also used to calculate Recall.
 Appendix~\ref{fig:log_example} shows an example of a processed log, where all items recommended by the system during the dialogue are combined into the recommendation list.

-We then utilized LLMs to evaluate the conversation logs, based on the 12 factors listed in Section~\ref{ch:factors}.
+We then utilized LLMs to evaluate the conversation logs, based on the twelve factors listed in Section~\ref{ch:factors}.
 For each factor, we have described its definition, scoring criteria, and scoring steps in the instruction; A score between 0 and 4, as well as the scoring reason was obtained.
 For details on the scoring, refer to Appendix~\ref{ch:eval_instr}.
-We selected three LLMs as evaluators, namely GPT-4o-mini, LLaMa3-Chat-8B, and GLM-4-Air.
+We selected the following LLMs as evaluators, including two business models and eight open-source models: GPT-4o-mini-0718, GLM-4-Air, Llama-3-8B, Llama-3-70B, Ministral-3B, Ministral-8B, Ministral-14B, Qwen-3-8B, Qwen3-14B, Qwen-3-32B.

-For the multi-agent debater, we use GPT-4o-mini to implement the four agents, taking the 12-factor scores and reasonings provided by GPT-4o-mini as the initial input.
-Following the setup of~\citet{chan2023chateval}, the discussion proceeds for a maximum of four rounds.
+For the multi-agent debater, we use GPT-4o-mini to implement the four agents, taking the twelve-factor scores and reasonings provided by GPT-4o-mini as the initial input.
+The discussion proceeds for a maximum of four rounds.